gio-scap/stupid_library/docs/pages/Documentation.md

 ## Nice looking doxygen: Doxygen Awesome
 https://jothepro.github.io/doxygen-awesome-css

+copy all the file inside the repo docs to reuse this template.
+- color can be changed inside 'doxygen-custom/custom-alternatice.css'
+- update the link of the github icon inside doxygen-custom/header.html

 ## automatically build documentation and post on github pages

 - this require the repo to be public, or to have a pro github account